pixselve-school/SR-projet/docs/reports/cody-adam.md

 # Our approach

-At first we really focus thinking how would the communication between the server and the client would work.
+At first, we really focus thinking how would the communication between the server and the client would work.
 We decided to go with websockets because it was the most efficient way to communicate between the server and the client.

 Then we planned a good roadmap of features to implement.
 Starting with the MVP and then adding more features to make the game more fun and interesting.
 [Check the Readme for the roadmap](../../README.md)

-We are both well qualified in web development so this part was quite easy for us.
+We are both well qualified in web development, so this part was quite easy for us.
 We decided quite early to split the workload between the server and the client.
-Mael would work on the server and I would work on the client which would avoid us to step on each other's toes.
+Mael would work on the server and I would work on the client, which would avoid us stepping on each other's toes.

-Before going directly to the implementation we made sure to set the shared DTOs (Data Transfer Objects) types that would be used by both the server and the client.
+Before going directly to the implementation, we made sure to set the shared DTOs (Data Transfer Objects) types that would be used by both the server and the client.
 This was a good idea because it allowed us to work in parallel without having to wait for the other to finish their part. ([packages/shared/src/types.ts](../../packages/shared/src/types.ts))

 # My frontend

-For the frontend here is the technologies I used and why:
+For the frontend, here are the technologies I used and why:

 - Next.js: just one of the best React Frameworks out there.
 It's easy to use and it's very powerful.
 - React: My preferred library for building UIs.
 - TypeScript: Because JS is 🤮
 - Socket.io: A popular library for websockets.
 This is what we used to communicate between the server and the client.
-- TailwindCSS: For the styling (css framework)
+- TailwindCSS: For the styling (CSS framework)

 # Main Features I implemented